 Different airlines will vary when it comes to luggage restrictions for both checked luggage and carry-on items.
 Please verify with your airline their specific requirements keeping in mind non-US airlines may have different, stricter guidelines, even if your flight originate in the US.
 There may also be a large fine for overweight luggage.
 Remember, you will be responsible for carrying and guarding all your luggage.
 We cannot stress enough the fact that you can never pack too lightly!

-For international flights, we ask that you check in three hours prior to departure.
+For international flights, many airports advise you to check in three hours prior to departure.

 Pack light but be adequately prepared.
 You will be happier if you pack light – and probably surprised by how little you need to survive 7-10 day trips.
 The team you will be serving with will provide a packing list.
 Please carefully follow their recommendations.

 Note: Many cultures wear the same clothes for multiple days.
 If you wear a different set of clothes every day, you might inadvertently re-enforce the “rich American” stereotype.

 Once you arrive, try to sleep according to the time zone you are in, even if it means staying up for a long time on the first day.
 Your body will adjust to the new time zone quicker this way.

 Research the country(ies) you will visiting.
 Your Trip Leader should provide you with some information about your destination country but it’s a good idea to take time to learn about the culture so that you understand what will be expected regarding your behavior and dress.

 - Avoid wearing clothing with overtly American slogans, symbols or branding;

 - Wearing shorts by men and/or women may be inappropriate.